paradigmxyz/solar/README.md

 > [!CAUTION]
 > Solar is under active development and is not yet feature complete.
+> Use it to speed up your development workflows and tooling.
 > Please do not use it in production environments.

 - ⚡ Instant compiles and low memory usage